nextflow-io/nextflow/docs/config.md

 `aws.batch.shareIdentifier`
 : *Requires `22.09.0-edge` or later*
 : The share identifier for all tasks when using [fair-share scheduling for AWS Batch](https://aws.amazon.com/blogs/hpc/introducing-fair-share-scheduling-for-aws-batch/)

+`aws.batch.volumes`
+: One or more container mounts.
+Mounts can be specified as simple e.g. `/some/path` or canonical format e.g. `/host/path:/mount/path[:ro|rw]`.
+Multiple mounts can be specified separating them with a comma or using a list object.

 (config-azure)=